Second Intermediate Period of Egypt: Abydos Dynasty

-16th Dynasty
+Sixteenth Dynasty

 The 16th Dynasty (c.
-1650-1580 BC) ruled the Theban region in Upper Egypt.
+1650–1580 BC) ruled the Theban region in Upper Egypt.
 Of the two chief versions of Manetho's Aegyptiaca, the 16th Dynasty is described by the more reliable Africanus (supported by Syncellus) as "shepherd [Hyksos] kings", but by Eusebius as Theban.
+In his 1997 study of the SIP, the Danish Egyptologist Kim Ryholt argues that the 16th Dynasty was an independent Theban kingdom.
+From Ryholt's reconstruction of the Turin canon, 15 kings can be associated to the dynasty, several of whom are attested by contemporary sources.
+While most likely rulers based in Thebes itself, some may have been local rulers from other important Upper Egyptian towns, including Abydos, El Kab and Edfu.
+By the reign of Nebiriau I, the realm controlled by the 16th Dynasty extended at least as far north as Hu and south to Edfu.